 Good franchisee owners are open-minded about problem-solving and they’re always willing to learn more.
 Franchisors are designed to provide strong leadership and support to their franchisee network, so a good owner will always feel comfortable asking for help and guidance.

-If you’d like to know if your personality is a match for franchise ownership, the assessment takes about 10-20 minutes to complete.
+If you’d like to know if your personality is a match for franchise ownership, creating a profile will take about 10-20 minutes to complete.
 Don’t you owe it to yourself to find out?